 This structure consists of pages that are found in almost all ecommerce sites.
 Even if you have nothing else on your site, with these four page templates you should be able to make sales.

-Here's an intro to the stages of my ecommerce experience funnel, I'll be doing a separate detailed post on each of the steps in the coming weeks:
+Here’s an intro to the stages of my ecommerce experience funnel with a link to an article about each of them:

 The landing pages are the equivalent of the shop window in a physical store and the job here is to show users what the site offers and encourage them to ‘enter the store’.
 It should also explain how it differs from other sites out there.
 Most users will arrive here.

 This is similar to the inside layout of the store and the job here is to help users compare different options to find something they want to buy, often by splitting products up into categories.
-Some users will land here so there might also need to be a bit of explanation about the site brand.
+You might need filters to help them do this.

 The product pages do the job of a product’s packaging in a real-life store.
 It needs to show off the thing despite you not being able to see it.
 It also must convey all the details and information a user needs to know to be confident in making a purchase.

 This is where the user comes to purchase and often organise delivery (often this step will begin with a basket).
 It’s a somewhat standardised process so there are conventions to learn but also things you can do to make it quick and convenient to pay.

 Not all sites will require every step of the funnel.
 For example, if you're selling a single product then it's possible to just have a product page without landing or search.
 And if you're only selling a few products you probably don't need the search functionality.

 As all sites grow they do end up requiring all four of these steps and tips for designing for each of them can be found in my book, Designing Ecommerce Websites.
 You can also get hold of a free taster version of the book below.